Great Britain national rugby sevens team: Summer Olympic Games

 A silver medal for Great Britain in the 2016 Olympics is a considerable achievement for a team that was only formed ten weeks prior the tournament.
-Where other teams on the sevens circuit had been preparing two years or longer, Team Great Britain coach Amor only got his players together for the first time on May 30.
-England, Wales and Scotland all compete as separate nations in the World Sevens Series.
+Where other teams on the sevens circuit had been preparing two years or longer, Team Great Britain coach Amor only got his players together for the first time on May 30 as England, Wales and Scotland were then competing as separate nations in the World Sevens Series.